Installation & Administration

 It is also possible to target specific IP-numbers and later, gradually, open up for more IP-numbers to go through to do the encryption check.

 The administrator may also override the encryption check in case that is desired.
 The ACCESS Override can also be delegated to AlertSec’s 24/7 support.

 From the “Settings” page, you can easily control AlertSec ACCESS.

 AlertSec ACCESS supports Edge, Internet Explorer, Chrome, Firefox and Safari.

 AlertSec ACCESS checks for full disk encryption on PCs running Windows 7,8, and 10 Home, Pro and Enterprise, as well as Mac OS El Capitan and Sierra.
-AlertSec ACCESS will also verify that all smartphones running iOS and Android are encrypted before access to a network is granted.
+AlertSec ACCESS will also verify that all smartphones running iOS (4.2.1 and later) and Android (4.2 and later) are encrypted before access to a network is granted.

 The encryption check is quick and consists of a one-time download of an agent.
 Once checked, the next login will be seamless.
 The agent contains the AlertSec ACCESS patent pending technology, that enables you to verify that a device is encrypted.